Lezcano/GPIOServer/INSTALL.md

 For example, if your RasPi has IP address 192.168.1.31, enter "http://192.168.1.31/" into the address bar to see the GPIOServer pages.

-If you have trouble, check out /home/pi/GPIOServer/install/DEBUGGING.txt for hints on how to proceed.
+If you have trouble, check out /home/pi/GPIOServer/install/DEBUGGING.txt for useful information.